tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 3_Building Supervised Learning Models/Readme.md

 - What is the main goal of BOOSTING in ensemble modeling?<br/>
 To REDUCE prediction ERROR and BIAS by correcting previous errors.

+- Alex is comparing the combination of methods to improve the model's performance.
+He observed that one method helps reduce variance through parallel learners, while the other reduces bias by correcting previous errors.
+Which combination directly matches these techniques?<br/>
+Bagging reduces variance, while boosting reduces bias.<br/>
+(Bagging combines models to reduce variance, while sequentially trains models to reduce bias.)

 ![Bagging and Boosting](https://github.com/tuethu/IBM-Data-Science-Course/blob/main/Course%209_Machine%20Learning%20with%20Python/Media/Bagging%20and%20Boosting.png)